GluuFederation/docs-gg-prod/docs/source/index.md

 Gluu Gateway makes use of the following software components:

+- [Gluu Server CE v3.1.5](https://gluu.org/docs/ce/3.1.5): The Gluu Server is a container distribution of free open source software (FOSS) for identity and access management (IAM).
+SaaS, custom, open source and commercial web and mobile applications can leverage a Gluu Server for user authentication, identity information, and policy management.

 - [Kong v0.14](https://getkong.org): An open source API Gateway and Microservices Management Layer, delivering high performance and reliability.

 - [Gluu Konga Admin GUI](https://github.com/GluuFederation/gluu-gateway/tree/master/konga): A web administration portal, based on the [Konga](https://github.com/pantsel/konga) GUI, to manage your Gluu Gateway.